BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/SudokuVersionOffset.md

 - term `9`: the size of the puzzle expressed as the number of cells in a row or column (base 32).
 - term `B`: the encoding version.

-The remainder of the encoding is <doc:OffsetGridCoding>.
+The remainder of the encoding is <doc:OffsetGridTransform>.